-An application for a place on the ballot must be in writing; signed, sworn to by the candidate before a person authorized to administer an oath, and dated; timely filed with the district’s filing authority, Gloriane Fernandez; and contain specified information about the candidate:
+An application for a place on the ballot must be in writing.
+The application must be signed, dated, sworn to by the candidate before a person authorized to administer an oath, and timely filed with the district’s filing authority, Gloriane Fernandez.
+The application must contain the following information about the candidate:

 - the candidate’s name, date of birth, and occupation;

 - the candidate’s residence address or the address at which the candidate receives mail with a description of the location of the candidate’s residence;

 - the candidate’s length of continuous residence in Texas and in the district as of the date the candidate swears to the application;

 - if available, a public mailing address and email address at which the candidate receives correspondence relating to the candidate’s campaign;

 - the office sought, including any place or other distinguishing number and an indication of whether the office sought is for a full or unexpired term; and

 - statements that the candidate is a U.S. citizen; has not been determined by a court to be mentally incapacitated; has not been convicted of a felony; is aware of the nepotism law; and swears an oath to support and defend the U.S. and Texas Constitutions and laws.